 Ecological Enhancement: Increase the diversity of aquatic habitats in the Lower New York Harbor / Raritan Bay (e.g., oyster reefs and fish and shellfish habitat), particularly rocky / hard structured habitat that can function much like the oyster reefs that were historically found in this area.

 Social Resiliency: Provide programming that builds a community around education on coastal resiliency and ecosystem stewardship; foster and encourage community stewardship and citizen science, and increase physical and visual access to the water’s edge and near-shore waters for recreation, education, research, and stewardship activities.

-- Shoreline restoration: placement of sand to restore the historic 1978 shoreline alignment from Manhattan St. to Loretto St., where the distance between the shore and buildings is most narrow and subject to erosion, restoring the beach to the approximate width it was in 1970s.
+- Shoreline Restoration: One-time placement of sand along approximately 800 linear feet of shoreline from Manhattan Street to Loretto Street, where the distance between the shore and the buildings is most narrow and subject to erosion, restoring the beach to the approximate width it was in 1970s.

 - Programming: This will include educational, stewardship, and workforce training activities related to the other project elements.

 Building Physical Resilience

 The breakwaters are designed to reduce wave energy and reduce or reverse shoreline erosion in the project area.
 Extensive modeling efforts were performed to understand the impacts of the breakwater system on shoreline change in order to maximize risk reduction and erosion benefits while minimizing negative environmental and aesthetic impacts.
 The breakwater system has been designed to capture sediments along the shoreline, reducing historic shoreline erosion and in most places widening the beach over time.
 This wider beach will provide additional protection from erosion and wave action to on shore coastal protective features and other assets.